 - Muscle tension

 - Accident trauma

 Headache pain can range from a nuisance to debilitating.
 Either way, headaches drain your energy and take the fun and enjoyment out of your day.
-What some people don’t realize is that many headaches are merely pain referrals from trigger points, myofascial adhesions, or constrictions in neck and shoulder muscles.
-Massage therapy can relieve and prevent headaches…without dangerous drugs.
+What some people don’t realize is that many headaches are safely and effectively treated through non-invasive orthopeadic treatment strategies.
+Manual therapy can relieve and prevent headaches…without dangerous drugs.